louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Louisiana

-Divorce in Louisiana is a civil process that terminates a valid marriage union.
-A valid union may be formal or a covenant marriage.
-Annulment on the other hand is a legal action that dissolves an invalid marital union.
-The District Courts of the state in each parish handle cases of divorce and annulment in the state in accordance with the guidelines of the State Code on Divorce
+Divorce in Louisiana is a civil process that terminates a valid marital union.
+A valid union may be a formal or covenant marriage.
+Annulment, on the other hand, is a legal action that dissolves an invalid marital union.
+The District Courts of the state in each parish handle cases of divorce and annulment in the state per the guidelines of the State Code on Divorce

 What is a Louisiana Divorce Decree?

-A divorce decree by Louisiana civil code is a document issued by the judge, signalling the finality of the process.
-It goes on to state the rights, responsibilities and roles of each party on matters pertaining to the division of assets, spousal support, and custody arrangements (if there are children involved).
+A divorce decree under the Louisiana Civil Code is a document issued by the judge, signaling the finality of the process.
+It typically states each party's rights, responsibilities, and roles on matters pertaining to the division of assets, spousal support, and custody arrangements (if children are involved).
 As the name implies, it is an enforceable court document.
-If a party fails to comply, the other party can take legal action
+If a party fails to comply, the other party may take legal action.

 What is an Annulment in Louisiana?

 Annulment is a legal procedure ( called a null marriage) that renders an existing union null and void.
-Articles 86 to 97 of the Louisiana Civil Code from the basis of the laws regarding this process.
-It applies to cases of of marriage that state laws prohibits, such as:
+Articles 86 to 97 of the Louisiana Civil Code form the basis of the laws regarding this process.
+It applies to cases of marriage that state laws prohibit, such as:

 • Same sex marriages